nihalgowda2002-arch/uk-bank-risk-engine/README.md

 that comes from stage migration rather than from higher loss rates.
 2,991 loans, just under 30% of the book, breach the SICR test and move from a twelve-month to a lifetime loss allowance.
 Mean recognised ECL rises from £228 in Stage 1 to £17,224 in Stage 2, a factor of 76.

-This cliff is the single most important feature of IFRS 9 and the reason provisions move so violently in a downturn.
+This cliff is the single most important feature of IFRS 9 and the reason bank provisions move so violently in a downturn.

+### ALM structural hedge

-**ALM structural hedge**, a mature five-year SONIA receiver ladder on 80% of the rate-insensitive deposit base.
+A mature five-year SONIA receiver ladder on 80% of the rate-insensitive deposit base.

 | Year | Unhedged NII range | Hedged range | Absorbed |
 |---|---|---|---|